hmdc/rce-interactive-tools/_sources/gui/using_the_rce_gui_client.txt

 When you create a new NoMachine NX4 session, Rce Cluster Tools automatically re-attaches all your detached jobs.
-However, if you're an experienced user comfortable with using the command line, you can easily declutter your desktop by performing the following instructions.
+However, if you're an experienced user, you can easily declutter your desktop by performing the following instructions.
 Otherwise, skip ahead to the `Try it out!`_ section, which demonstrates how job persistence can help save your work.